yarenty/quotes/src_motivation/unknown.md

 Ideas are easy, implementation is hard - Guy Kavasaki If you work on stuff that you like and you're passionate about you don't have to have a master plan with how things will play out - Mark Zuckerberg
 The best time to plant a tree was 20 years ago.
 The second best time is now - chinese.
-When everything seems to be going against you, remember that the airplane takes off against the wind not with it - Henry Ford If you're not a risk taker, you should get the hell out of business - Ray Kroc Always deliver more than expected - Larry Page Motivation -> ability -> opportunity.
+If you're not a risk taker, you should get the hell out of business - Ray Kroc Always deliver more than expected - Larry Page Motivation -> ability -> opportunity.